 6. In a flat org, you have to work with the people you hire.

 Many hiring strategies focus on hiring the best.
 Here’s the selfish reason why.
 Any problem this person can't handle is going to become a problem that I may have to handle, so I have to end our encounter genuinely wanting to work with a candidate.

 Google had a great hiring test in its early days.
 Larry (fact check) didn't want to hire anyone boring.
 He said that when Google got huge he never wanted to have a delayed flight and have someone come up to him at the airport and say "Hey I work for you."
 Followed by a boring conversation.
 It was his worst nightmare, so I stole it!

-At this point, your sales exploration has matured: results are a lot more predictable.
+At this point, your selling process has matured: results are a lot more predictable and you're ready to scale your sales hiring.
 You’ve established an effective sales funnel.
 You’re generating consistent growth.
 It’s not about exploration anymore—it’s about time you start focusing on sales execution.

 Let's bring in some experienced sales leadership: a sales manager or sales director.

 You want to look for someone who has experience overseeing the growth of a tiny sales team of three people to 10, 20 or 30 people because that’s the next transition you’re going to make.
 And it’s one you don’t want to be in charge of as a founder yourself.